Shushishtok/AtS-my-first-mod/Getting Started.md

 However, the application is not quite what we want - because we don't want to lose the perk that triggers this on every season; we only want to lose the global resolve bonus after the time elapses.
 It should still apply again on the next season change, after all.
 So we need to apply a little more thought.
 We'll get back to this later.

-Additionally, liked there are Hooked Effects, there are also Instant Effects.
+Additionally, like there are Hooked Effects, there are also Instant Effects.
 While Hooked Effect wait for the hook to trigger to be applied, Instant Effects apply immediately when obtaining the perk.
 For instance, imagine a perk that gives you +1 to meat production immediately, and the bonus also increased by +1 (hooked effect) for every 70 Skewers produced (hook).
-This is useful when designing perks that we might want to apply without having to wait for a hook - and only once.
+This is useful when designing perks that we might want to apply without having to wait for a hook - and only once per copy.

 Taking into consideration all of those capabilities, let's think what we want to do to create the Bonding Season perk: